lauxj/agent-like-observers-ewfs/README.md

 `data/paperdata/`.
 You can also change it to use new runs from the normal data folders.

-Real IBM hardware runs need an IBM Quantum API token saved on your machine.
+IBM Quantum API token is required for: real hardware runs, transpilation (to access calibration data) and fake-hardware simulation.
+Also the demo notebook needs an installed IBM API token. (installation see below)
 Noiseless simulation and evaluation from saved data do not need an IBM account.

-Transpilation and fake-hardware simulation do not submit real hardware jobs, but they still load an IBM backend through Qiskit.
-For those parts, you also need the IBM token below.

 ## IBM Quantum API Token